ccdc-opensource/conan-ccdc-index-tools/README.md

 This will make the cit command available in the current virtualenv

-Additionally running `python -m pip install -e '.[testing]'` will add some development packages
+Additionally running `python -m pip install -e '.[testing]'` will add some development packages.

-## Ideas for the command line

-Note: These are not implemented yet!
+Some command line arguments understood by the tools are documented below.

 ### List all package names